Sagua la Chica

-Sagua la Chica also known as Sagua is a Rural Settlement and consejo popular (ward) in Camajuani, Cuba.
-It has a population of 1,447 people.
+Sagua la Chica also known as Sagua is a rural settlement in Camajuani, Cuba.
+It is located in the ward of Batalla de Santa Clara, in the north of Camajuaní, with the town having a population of 1,447 people.
 Sagua la Chica has the same name as the Sagua la Chica river and is 174 mi (or 280 km) away from the capital of Havana.

 Education

-There is one school in the ward, which is:
+There is one school in the town, which is: